Fragment-Based Screening Published Hits

 Whilst there are a variety of techniques to measure the properties or diversity of fragment libraries I thought it might be interesting to look at the profiles of compounds that actually appear as hits in fragment-based screening campaigns.
-I’ve been compiling a database of compounds that have been reported as hits in the literature, this database now has over 1300 entries culled from over 260 publications directed at nearly 200 different molecular targets using 26 different detection technologies and might be expected to give some insight into the type of compounds that appear as hits.
+I’ve been compiling a database, for several years, of fragments that have been reported as hits in the literature, this database now has over 1500 entries culled from over 310 publications directed at nearly 220 different molecular targets using 26 different detection technologies and might be expected to give some insight into the type of compounds that appear as hits.
 With the caveat that the dataset only includes information that has been published.

 The results are shown in the collection of histograms below, in general the fragments are within the rule of three guidelines.
-One notable observation is that around 40% of the hits contain an ionisable group (pKa predicted using ChemAxon tools) and this has an impact when comparing cLogP and cLogD.
+One notable observation is that around 1/3 of the hits contain an ionisable group (pKa predicted using ChemAxon tools) and this has an impact when comparing cLogP and cLogD.
+Whilst the mean LogP is around 1.7, the mean LogD is around 1.5.
 The molecular weight is almost invariably below 300 with the majority below 250, with the heavy atom count (HAC) 16 or lower.
-The lack of rotatable bonds (RBC) and the relative high Fraction Aromatic scores are consistent with the observation that many of the hits are substituted aromatic or heteroaromatic rings.
+The lack of rotatable bonds (RBC) and the relative high Fraction Aromatic scores are consistent with the observation that many of the hits are substituted aromatic or heteroaromatic rings, in fact only 297 of the 1503 fragment structures contain no aromatic atoms.
 Looking at the npri plot the compounds are clustered along the axis between rod-like and disc-like again supporting the view that the hits have limited 3D shape.
 The plane of best fit data also underlines the paucity of 3D structures.

-I also clustered the compounds (Using Morgan fingerprints) within MOE and the results are shown in the histogram below, whilst the majority are singletons there are a number of 2, or 4- membered clusters, although it has t be said that fragments will generate rather sparse fingerprints.
+I also clustered the compounds (Using Morgan fingerprints) within the Jupyter notebook and the results are shown in the histogram below, whilst the majority are singletons there are a number of 2, or 4- membered clusters, although it has t be said that fragments will generate rather sparse fingerprints.
+However, closer inspection shows these clusters are in fact identical compounds that have been identified as hits in different fragment screening campaigns against different targets.

 Functional Group Analysis